linhtpham09/cipc/README.md

 ## Files and their descriptions:
 - README.md, this description page
+- website folder which hosts the static web pages
 - requirements.txt, allows the programs to run
 - cipc_ca.ipynb, a jupyter notebook which allows you to interact with data
 - wdb_all.xls, the data from the 2019 Workforce Innovation and Opportunity Act Annual Report in an excel sheet

 *If data is not correct, please email linh.pham@yale.edu , open to changes and updating versions